jtanwk/macaron-match/README.md

 # macaron-match

 One of the key steps in baking macarons is to match top and bottom shells to each other, usually by shape and size and with a lot of guesswork.
-If you are good at piping, the shells should be fairly consistent and easy to match.
+If you are good at piping, the shells should be fairly consistent in size and shape and therefore easy to match.

 I am not good at piping.